Categories: Info Article

 Casements are a great choice too.
 Many feature slimmer frames for maximum visibility and viewing area.
 Further, they can be readily opened and closed using easily accessible hand cranks.
 So you’ll have no trouble ventilating a room.

 Having indoor space troubles?
 Don’t space out!
 Homecraft® Inc. can help.
 We’re experts in wood and vinyl windows Wilmington DE residents love.
-If it’s space-expanding bow or bay replacement window you need, we’ve got you covered.
+If it’s a space-expanding bow or bay replacement window you need, we’ve got you covered.
 Simply drop us a line at (302) 798-0302 to get started.
 Talk to one of our experts about getting a free in-home estimate of our services.

 John Zatwarnytsky